magapp/sip_callerid/README.md

 	... --execute 'curl "https://jenkins.domain.com/buildByToken/buildWithParameters/?job=callerid&token=abc&cause=sip_callerid&FROM_NUMBER=CALLERID"'

+Note that sometimes the port is not released correct on exit.
+I don't know exaclty why.
+If that happens, just run a tool like "iptstate" and remove all sockets in TIME_WAIT on port 5060.

 Todo
 ===
 Add arguements so the program can become a daemon.
 You can always execute in background by appending &.